Is El Salvador Safe to Visit in 2024? A Comprehensive Safety Guide for Travelers

 Crime statistics, the scary part

-Before 2020, El Salvador had one of the highest homicide rates in the world.
-In 2015, El Salvador became known as the murder capital of the world.
+Before 2020, El Salvador had one of the highest homicide rates in the world, and in 2016, it became known as the murder capital of the world.

-In 2015, El Salvador had an average of 18.2 daily murders for a rate of 103 homicides per 100,000 inhabitants.
-By the end of 2023, the murder rate dropped to 0.42 per day or 2.4 homicides per 100,000 inhabitants.
-Based on Homicides and days without homicides, 2023 is the safest year in Salvadoran history.
+In 2015, El Salvador recorded an average of 18.24 murders per day, with a homicide rate of 103 per 100,000 inhabitants.
+By the end of 2023, this rate had dramatically decreased to 0.42 murders per day or 2.4 per 100,000 inhabitants.

 El Salvador Homicide Rate